Pennsylvania Route 233: Cumberland and Perry counties

 At this point, the road crosses into West Pennsboro Township and passes through more agricultural areas with occasional patches of woodland and residences.
-The route becomes the border between the borough of Newville to the west and West Pennsboro Township to the east before fully entering Newville at the crossing of the Big Spring Creek.
+The route passes over the Cumberland Valley Rail Trail and becomes the border between the borough of Newville to the west and West Pennsboro Township to the east before fully entering Newville at the crossing of the Big Spring Creek.
 Here, PA 233 becomes South High Street and passes homes, intersecting PA 533 prior to heading into the commercial downtown and crossing PA 641.
 Past this junction, the route becomes North High Street and passes more residences along with a few businesses.
 The route heads into North Newton Township and becomes Doubling Gap Road, running through farmland and woodland with some homes.
 PA 233 crosses the Conodoguinet Creek into Lower Mifflin Township and curves north through more agricultural areas, coming to a bridge over I-76 (Pennsylvania Turnpike).
 From here, the road winds north through farmland with some woods and residences, turning to the northwest.
 Farther northwest, the route intersects the western terminus of PA 944 before reaching the northern terminus of PA 997 near McCrea.
 PA 233 curves north through into more wooded areas with some farms and homes.
 The road turns northeast and heads into forested areas at the base of Blue Mountain that are a part of the Tuscarora State Forest, passing near Colonel Denning State Park before ascending the mountain.

 At the summit of Blue Mountain, PA 233 passes through Doubling Gap and crosses into Southwest Madison Township in Perry County, leaving the Tuscarora State Forest boundaries and descending the forested mountain as it continues northeast.
 The route heads into woodland with some farm fields and homes, heading into Tyrone Township.
-The road runs through more agricultural areas as it heads more to the east and crosses Sherman Creek.
+The road runs through more agricultural areas as it heads more to the east and crosses Shermans Creek.
 PA 233 passes homes and comes into the borough of Landisburg, reaching an intersection with PA 850.
 At this point, PA 233 turns northwest to form a concurrency with PA 850 on Carlisle Street, passing more residences.
 The road crosses back into Tyrone Township and becomes unnamed, heading north through farmland with some homes.
 PA 850 splits from PA 233 by heading to the northwest, and PA 233 continues northeast on Green Park Road, running through farms and woods with occasional residences.
 The route turns north into open agricultural areas with some homes, reaching its northern terminus at PA 274 in Green Park.